vrtmrz/obsidian-livesync/docs/troubleshooting.md

 To avoid unexpected exposure to our confidential things.

 ### Some network logs are not written into the file.
 Especially the CORS error will be reported as a general error to the plug-in for security reasons.
 So we cannot detect and log it.
+We are only able to investigate them by [Checking the network log](#checking-the-network-log).

 ### If a file were deleted or trimmed, the capacity of the database should be reduced, right?
 No, even though if files were deleted, chunks were not deleted.